wnagn41/ppd_english_downloader/First Download Attempt.md

 ![](./images/Snipaste_2025-03-08_08-55-31.png)

-## Download Not Going Smoothly?
+## Download Error?

-If you encounter problems during download, please refer to the [FAQ](en/FAQ) page.
+If you encounter problems during download, please refer to the [FAQ](../en/FAQ) page.

-If you still can't find the reason, please refer to the [Contact Me](en/Contact Me) page.
+If you still can't find the reason, please refer to the [Contact Info](../en/Contact_Info) page.